Drinks in Turkey: 5 drinks that Turks love

 Turkish Coffee is so important that in 2013 UNESCO added it to the Intangible Cultural Heritage of Humanity list.

-Turkish Coffee is made with a special pot called a Cezve.
+This popular Turkish drink is made with a special pot called a Cezve.

 The first “coffee shop” called Kiva Han was reportedly opened in Constantinople (Istanbul) in the 1470s.